tezov/gofo/README.md

 This project has been done with the same lib than Crypter.

 This project is a mix up of Java / kotlin with a crazy attempt to bridge my lib and a half part of coroutine and multi-thread in Java.
 This is code everything you should not do.
-But add the end, I obtain a very successful recycler view with load on the fly.
+But at the end, I obtain a very successful recycler view with load on the fly.

 This project use an Unplash free API key with a REST API.
 I didn't hide it, you find it in the source. therefore, the free api is limmited, so if you are overtesting this app, go retry an API key yourself.